Bilateral Endoprosthetic Surgery of Hip and Knee

 - less specialization of surgeons

-The result: bilateral interventions were considered the exception, often only in very young or extremely fit patients.
+The consequence: bilateral procedures were considered as an exception, often only in very young or extremely fit patients.

 The paradigm shift of the last 10–20 years in endoprosthetics